Collecting ocean data in AK. Image courtesy of Saildrone.

 Professionally, I have directed my work towards companies furthering solutions to climate change.
 I worked at Saildrone Inc. in the area of ocean science, and at Mainspring Energy in clean energy generation.
-At both firms, my interests in science and rapid prototyping led me to focus on R&D, where I was exposed to the relevance of research work in industry.
-I enjoyed working on a range of mechanical systems integrating the hands-on and analytical aspects of engineering.
+At both firms, background in design and rapid prototyping led me to focus on new products and R&D. I enjoyed working on a range of mechanical systems integrating the hands-on and analytical aspects of engineering.

 Out of respect for current and past employers I can't disclose internal photos or technical details of mechanical systems I worked on.